--BOOKS & PAPERS ABOUT THE PILGRIMAGE--

 Guidebooks:

-Overall, a very good book indeed, and i highly recommend it.
+An excellent book and i both use it and highly recommend it.

-The guidebook is available at the following locations in Japan:
+The guidebook is available the following online sites:

 Biographical Information about Kūkai/Kōbō Daishi: